4262 Kennebec Rd

 (pre-order only, fresh or frozen, no U-Pick)

 BrightBerry Farm is a small organic farm in the hills of Dixmont, Maine, about 20 miles southwest of Bangor.
 The farm is the last 30 acres of a large dairy farm that was first homesteaded in 1830, and, as far as we can tell, has been farmed or homesteaded continuously since then.
 Our piece includes about 20 acres of open fields, a year-round stream, two spring-fed ponds (which we have expanded) and about 10 acres of woodland on the edges of our property.
 The property is quite steep, particularly around the house, but it slopes south and southwest, which is great for sun exposure and drainage.
 That orientation was key to our excited purchase of this farm in 1999.

-(I owned and operated Hay's Farm Stand in Blue Hill, across from the Blue Hill Fairgrounds, in the 1980s and early 1990s.
-After some unsuccessful forays in politics, it has been great to get my hands in the dirt again.)
+(Jean owned and operated Hay's Farm Stand in Blue Hill, across from the Blue Hill Fairgrounds, in the 1980s and early 1990s.)

 Here's hoping for a great season!